-- You are commiting all needed files, you are not commiting useless white-space changes.
+- You are not commiting useless white-space changes.

-If you are satisfied with your code changes & commits, you have to push you commits to your remote repository.
+If you are satisfied with your code changes & commits, you have to push you commits to GitHub.

-Changes are present publicly, however, you have to propose your changes for integration into master branch of Nette Framework.
-To do that, make a pull-request Each pull-request has a title and a description.
+Changes are present publicly, however, you have to propose your changes for integration into master branch of Nette.
+To do that, make a pull request Each pull request has a title and a description.
 Please provide some describing title.
-It's often similar to the branch name, for example “Securing signals against CSRF attack.” or “Fixing form validations for UTF-8 emails”.
+It's often similar to the branch name, for example “Securing signals against CSRF attack.”

-Pull request description should have contain some more specific information about your code changes.
-The description of pull-request must contain this information table about you changes:
+Pull request description should have contain some more specific information about your code changes:

-- References related issue, which will be closed after merging the pull-request.
+- References eventually related issue, which will be closed after merging the pull request.

 The final table could look like: